Undergraduate Studies: Frequently Asked Questions

 - Students who hold degrees (including returning SFU degree students) who are not in an approved program, will not meet the 60 credit hours prerequisite.
 If you are one of these students, contact your program departmental advisor before your registration date.

-I tried to register into an EDUC course but it's full.
-How can I be put onto a wait list?
+I tried to register for an EDUC course but it's full.
+Can I join the wait list?

 What do C100, D100, E100 and F100 mean?